 If you’re between ages 18 and 20 and you don’t have a regular income, you may need a cosigner to help you open the account.
 This person will take responsibility for your credit card payments if you’re unable to make them yourself.

-Before you apply, you may also want to check for preapproval offers from the issuer.
-This can be a good way to see if you’re preapproved for student credit cards without a hard credit check (which can temporarily hurt your credit score).
+Before you apply, you can also check for preapproval offers from the issuer.
+This is a good way to see your chances of getting approved for student credit cards without a hard credit check (which can temporarily hurt your credit score).

 Bonus rewards categories